-The common safety methods on conformity assessment and the common safety methods on safety management system require national safety authorities to set up an inspection regime to supervise and monitor the compliance with the safety management system including all TSIs.
+The common safety methods on conformity assessment and the common safety methods on safety management system require national safety authorities to set up an inspection regime to supervise and monitor the compliance with the safety management system in accordance with Commission Regulation (EU) 2018/76120 including all TSIs.
 It should be noted that none of the elements contained within this Regulation require separate assessment by a Notified Body.